coraliemuller/metanetmap/docs/usage_advanced.rst

 **UNIQUE-ID:**
 --------------------

-The UNIQUE-ID column must always be the first column and represents the unique identifier for each metabolite identified in the database used to create the conversion table (e.g., MetaCyc:Glucopyranose, MetaNetX:MNXM1364061 , etc.).
+The UNIQUE-ID column must always be the first column and represents the unique identifier for each metabolite identified in the database used to create the conversion datatable (e.g., MetaCyc:Glucopyranose, MetaNetX:MNXM1364061 , etc.).

 This identifier is unique and facilitates data transfer and matching between different sources, as all complementary information related to a metabolite is associated with it.